sultim-t/Serious-Engine-RT-MakeRelease/SSRT_TFE_Readme.txt

 4) Launch `Bin\SeriousSamTFE.exe`

 Warning:
-	* Disable RivaTuner before launching the game (it conflicts with Vulkan)
+	* RivaTuner (or MSI Afterburner) may cause CRASHES, in that case, disabling them should help.